Is Life Insurance an Asset? The Definitive Answer

 Your information is kept secure and only used for confidential consultative services.

 An asset adds value to a person or business (puts money into your pocket).
-There are two main types of assets, tangible and intangible.
+Look, there are two main types of assets, tangible and intangible.

 We can further breakdown assets into the following categories: